niteshctrl/IntruderNotifier/README.md

 # Real-Time Intruder Notifier(BETA)

 ## Under Construction.
 #### Patience is the key!!
-Meanwhile take a pair of dumbbells and take a view of [Biceps Curl Counter](https://github.com/niteshctrl/BicepCurlCounter)
+Meanwhile grab a pair of dumbbells and have a look at [Biceps Curl Counter](https://github.com/niteshctrl/BicepCurlCounter)

 ---